mattmohandiss/cube/world/ARCHITECTURE.md

 - **Progressive Loading**: Implements priority-based loading to ensure smooth gameplay while new areas are generated
 - **Height-based Culling**: Only creates cubes for visible or significant height changes, reducing the number of rendered objects
 - **Precomputed Draw Order**: Terrain cubes are pre-sorted by depth during world generation, eliminating the need for sorting during rendering.
 This provides a significant performance boost, especially with large numbers of cubes.
+- **Dynamic Re-sorting**: When cubes are added or removed, only performs necessary re-sorting rather than recalculating everything
+- **Camera Position Caching**: Only recalculates visible cubes when the camera moves beyond a threshold distance, avoiding redundant filtering operations.
+- **Smart Cache Invalidation**: Invalidates visibility caches only when necessary due to world structure changes
+- **Early Exit Distance Checks**: Optimizes cube visibility filtering by quickly excluding cubes based on axis-aligned distance checks before calculating full distance.
+- **Precomputed Cube Geometry**: Calculates and stores cube vertices and visible faces at creation time rather than during rendering, significantly reducing per-frame computations.
+- **Neighbor-based Face Culling**: Hides cube faces that are entirely obscured by adjacent cubes, dramatically reducing the number of faces rendered.
+- **View Edge Detection**: Dynamically shows faces at the edge of the view radius, ensuring proper visualization of terrain boundaries as the camera moves.
+- **Spatial Cube Lookup**: Uses a 3D grid map for O(1) neighbor lookups instead of costly O(n) terrain searches.
+- **Targeted Visibility Updates**: When cubes are added/removed, only updates visibility for affected neighbors rather than all cubes

 ## Extendability